ethanspock/iot-lab-repo/README.md

 - Suricata + EveBox network monitoring

 # Notes for Setup
+ - Run the below quick start script
-Portainer will need to be manually initalized with the username and password prior to running bootstap.sh.
+ - Portainer will need to be manually configured with the username and password prior to running bootstap.sh.
 Navigate to http://127.0.0.1:9000 and set the credentials then proceed with the bootstrap.sh to finish lab creation.
+ - Run bootstrap.sh

 ## Quick Start
 ```bash